 You only have yourself.
-You know you have your back, you can ultimately depend on yourself.
-And therefore, it is so important to nurture and maintain a relationship with you.
-Take responsibility for yourself and your relationship with yourself.
+You know you have your back and can ultimately depend on yourself.
+And therefore, it is so important to nurture and maintain a relationship with yourself.
+Take responsibility for yourself and develop your relationship with yourself.

 10. Emotions are meant to be felt and processed.

 I used to be the queen of pushing my uncomfortable emotions away or distracting myself from them.
 Last year I realized that when an uncomfortable feeling isn’t felt and processed, it feels even worse later.
 It will appear at the most undesirable times, or all will appear at once.
 Feel your emotions, process them, and allow them to move through your body—you’ll see how magical it becomes to manage them.

 11. Do “Forgive and forget” and do not “forgive but don’t forget.”

 I grew up hearing forgive but never forget.
 When we forgive, we should also forget and let go of that hurt and disappointment.
 If we keep rehashing those hurts and disappointments in our minds, our bodies absorb them, and we become ill, or it prevents us from experiencing growth as individuals.